Local acyclicity in $p$-adic cohomology: Relative curves and generic pushforwards

-\begin{proof} Let $S'$ be a common Galois closure of all the connected components of $C\setminus U$, which by assumption are finite \'etale over $S$.
+\begin{proof} First of all, we may assume that $S$ is affine and connected.
+Let $S'$ be a common Galois closure of all the connected components of $C\setminus U$, which by assumption are finite \'etale over $S$.
 Then after base changing to $S'$ the complement $C\setminus U$ is a disjoint union of sections, which by smoothness of $C\rightarrow S$ must all be regular closed immersions.
-Hence $C\rightarrow S$ becomes a simple compactification of $U\rightarrow S$ over a Zariski open cover of $S'$. \end{proof}
+Hence after passing to a Zariski cover of $S'$ they are each defined in some neighbourhood by the vanishing of a single function on $C$.